 - After going on a 70% rally in July, excitement for Ethereum’s upcoming Merge seems to have dwindled, with ETH’s price tracking most sidelways for the month of August, currently down a total over 3.5% from August 1.

 - Ethereum is currently changing hands $1,555 (AU$2,283) per token and still commands the second largest market cap in the crypto market, valued at $187 billion (AU$274 billion) overall.

-- Ethereum’s long-established position as a market leader and intrinsic technological value grants it a dominance rivalled only by Bitcoin, despite growing threats of competitors and infrastructural concerns
+- Ethereum’s long-established position as a market leader and intrinsic technological value grants it a dominance rivalled only by Bitcoin (BTC) — despite growing threats of competitors.